thefux/tui-terminal.nvim/README.md

 Ever wanted your terminal applications to float gracefully above your code like a majestic butterfly?
 Well, now they can!
 TUI Terminal creates a beautiful floating window for your favorite terminal UI applications.

-> Q: Why did the TUI terminal float?
->
-> A: Because it refused to sink to the bottom of the screen! 🥁

 ## 📦 Installation

 Using [lazy.nvim](https://github.com/folke/lazy.nvim):